joaohenggeler/web-cache-exporter/readme_body.txt

 * Long Option: -ignore-filter-for
 * Short Option: -iff
-* Arguments: <Cache Names>
+* Arguments: <Cache Types>
 * Description: Overrides the -filter-by-groups option for specific browsers or plugins.

-The <Cache Names> argument is mandatory and specifies a list of browser or plugin names, separated by forward slashes.
+The <Cache Types> argument is mandatory and specifies a list of browser or plugin types, separated by forward slashes.
+Use the output names defined above for each export option.
 The names "browsers" and "plugins" can be used to refer to all browsers or plugins, respectively.
 These two categories are mutually exclusive.

-Web Browsers: "ie", "mozilla"
-Web Plugins: "flash", "shockwave", "java", "unity"

 For example:
-> WCE.exe -fbg "006-Plugin/101-Gaming-Websites" -ignore-filter-for "plugins/mozilla" -export-option
+> WCE.exe -fbg "006-Plugin/101-Gaming-Websites" -ignore-filter-for "plugins/mz" -export-option

 This would filter the output based on any loaded groups, except for any web plugins or Mozilla-based browsers.